Skip to main content

 Indeed, this move of our education policy makers violates our democratic rights.
 Not a single Mindanao-based ethics teacher or philosophical association has been consulted on the matter.
 If any, consultations are a mere formality intended to legitimize their dubious motives.
 Edcom relies on the advice of some 'elite' academics or so called experts who do not have an idea as to the actual relevance of the teaching of ethics in college across a broad spectrum.
 Such an actuation on their part is simply demeaning and disregards the contribution of the esteemed ethics scholars in the country who have helped shape its moral and philosophical traditions.

 At this very crucial time of overt corruption in the government offices, the value and relevance of the Ethics subject do not need much explanation to be understood.
 The motion to remove the Ethics subject from the college curriculum is nothing short of capricious.
-In the case of the Bangsamoro region, ethics empower students to aspire for a strong moral compass that will guide future leaders to the right direction.
+In the case of the Bangsamoro region, ethics empowers students to aspire for a strong moral compass that will guide future leaders to the right direction.
 Good governance requires ethical competence and a basic understanding of the ground and norms of morality, one that the late Ramon C. Reyes no less emphasized.

 The proposal to remove ethics in college is in danger of risking the future of this country based on the biased opinions of a few individuals whose experiences are nothing compared to the issues and realities that ethics teachers in Mindanao have dealt with.
 The teaching of ethics is not a burden.
 It actually enhances what we offer to our students in terms of how they are supposed to value their human freedom and that they must not be dictated by the delusions of a select few who wrongly believe that they exclusively know and can decide what is good for this country.